guipdutra/awesome-geek-podcasts/README.md

 ## In Chinese

 * [Programmer life](http://podcast.tchen.me/) - Weekly tech podcast hosted by Tyr Chen in the silicon valley.
 Main topics are interesting github projects / hacker news topics and startups.
+* [Teahour](http://teahour.fm/) - A podcast hosted by Terry Tai, Ding ding ye and Daniel, Most topics are about software development, startups, etc.

 ## In Polish